 The portfolio's consumer stocks marginally outperformed their benchmark components thanks largely to a strong earnings report from Heineken and positive news flow from eBay.
-However, the collective delivered a negative return overall as trade policy uncertainty questioned future profitability.
+The collective delivered a negative return overall as trade policy uncertainty questioned future profitability.

-With fiscal conditions changing rapidly and the future becoming far more uncertain we decided to call time on companies with operational problems or those likely to get caught up in the tariff uncertainty.
-We conducted the following sales: Etsy, Estée Lauder, Nike, Stellantis, and RMW
+With fiscal conditions changing rapidly and the future becoming far more uncertain we decided to call time on companies with operational problems or likely to get caught up in the tariff uncertainty.
+We conducted the following sales: Etsy, Estee Lauder, Nike, Stellantis, and BMW.